Tuesday, October 22, 2024

 Isn't it amazing?
 The prisoner protected her.
 The others showed her respect.
 Can you imagine the talent and compassion needed to be able to engender this type of respect?

-What could motivate someone to want to do that job, and do it while at the same time forming powerful relationships with felons?
+What could motivate someone to want to do that job, a job where someone is planning to rape and kill you, and do it while at the same time forming powerful relationships with felons?

 Answer: Must be a "racist" police officer like my wife.
 Seriously, find a Progressive with this type of experience who has the willingness and guts to risk themselves to protect two Black inmates.
 Progressives' "guts" end with typing something on their cell phones.